mekowalski/react-nasa-images-app/NOTES.md

   - ImageList Component
   - [] Also eventually render a list/display of images on the screen
     - turn it into actual JSX elements
+    - loop(map) over images in array and return brand new component
   - communicate list of images, just fetched, down to ImageList (Parent to Child)
     - [x] define and pass prop